fabzak/crazyflie_autonomous_exploration_mapping_navigation/README.md

   only, enforced independently in `real_operator_control` and `real_control_adapter`;
-- every velocity passes a safety watchdog permit and the control adapter's freshness gates;
+- every velocity passes a safety watchdog permit and the control adapter's seven freshness/telemetry gates before it becomes a `VelocityWorld` packet;
+- takeoff itself is **not** a forwarded velocity.
+The adapter runs its own flight state machine and only forwards velocity in `LOW_LEVEL`; the algorithm's first positive `vz` is read as a takeoff request and answered with the Crazyswarm2 `takeoff` service at `takeoff_height_m` (0.20 m in `real_safety.yaml`), after which the adapter switches to forwarding;
+- the operator keyboard is the only path from a keypress to motion: `Alt` (either key) arms, or disarms while grounded (airborne disarm is refused);
+  `G` authorizes
+  autonomy; `L` revokes authorization and lands, latched for the rest of the run; `SPACE` is a latched emergency motor cut — the aircraft drops, it does not land, and clearing it needs a firmware reset and relaunch.

-- the operator keyboard (`Left Alt` arm/disarm, `G` authorize autonomy, `L` land, `SPACE` emergency motor cut) is the only path from a keypress to motion. `pynput` installs a **global** X11 hook: while the stack runs it captures keys from any window, so do not type anything unrelated while the aircraft is armed.
+`pynput` installs a **global** X11 hook: while the stack runs it captures keys from any window, so do not type anything unrelated while the aircraft is armed.

 Because those gates need physical attestations, a real flight is not a single copy-pasteable command and none is given here.
 Inspect